 From there I headed over to the Jewel nightclub, which is actually in the Aria itself.
-The DJ that was playing was called Seven Lions – I’d never heard of him, but WOW it was one of the best events I’d ever been to… The whole place was popping.
+The DJ that was playing was called Seven Lions – I’d never heard of him, but WOW it was one of the best events I’d ever been to (certainly beat the DA one LOL)… The whole place was popping.

 I was planning on taking it easy to be honest, as I was set to checkout at 11am….
 But one thing led to another and once again I didn’t hit my bed until around 6am LOL.